DavidMercier/TriDiMap/docs/mapping.rst

 Overlay
 -----------------------

-To perform an overlay, the best is to save the mechanical map, using the 'SAVE' button (at the bottom of the GUI).
+Overlaying mechanical and microstructural maps can be useful—for presentation purposes or to better understand the correlation between microstructural features, phases, and mechanical properties.
-An image of the map only is saved (no axis, no colorbar...) into the same folder, where data were loaded from.
+To create such an overlay, start by saving the mechanical map using the "SAVE" button located at the bottom of the GUI.
+This action saves an image of the map (without axes, colorbar, or additional annotations) in the same folder from which the data was originally loaded.
-Then, using Powerpoint for example, it is possible to draw a rectangular shape onto the microstructural map and to fill this rectangular shape using the saved mechanical map.
+Next, open your microstructural map in a tool like Microsoft PowerPoint.
+Insert a rectangular shape over the corresponding region of the microstructural map, and set its fill to the saved mechanical map image, ensuring it matches the correct dimensions.
-Then, transparency effect has to be applied (60%-70% for example) in order to see both maps.
+Finally, apply a transparency effect (typically 60%–70%) to the overlaid image so that both maps are visible simultaneously.

 .. note::
-   It is better if micrographs are obtained before and after indentation experiments, respectively to have a nice overlay (without residual imprints) and to help for overlaying.
+   It is better if micrographs are obtained before and after indentation experiments, respectively to have a nice overlay (without residual imprints) and to help for correlation process.

 .. figure:: ./_pictures/overlay.jpeg
    :scale: 60 %